viviRbi/vyNote/readme.md

 	- When calling service API directly, if the server fails, the client handles the error.
 When server restart, client resend

-6. What is a “replica”?
+6. What is a Â“replicaÂ”?

 ## Explain the Netflix OSS stack for microservices (Eureka, Zuul, Hystrix)
 - **Netflix OSS** is a tool in the **Container Tools category** of a tech stack.
 It provides 5 important componants to overcome some microservies drawback which is hard to manage when there are hundreds of services